Gloster Gorcock: Development

 In May 1924 Glosters received an Air Ministry contract for three experimental biplane single-seat fighters.
 They were intended to develop metal-framed aircraft, with the first two to have steel fuselages and wooden wings (all fabric covered) and the third to have an all-steel airframe.
 They were to be powered by a Napier Lion engine which had been used in the racing Gloster III and was a water-cooled motor with three banks of four cylinders in an upright broad arrow arrangement.
 Another intention was to compare aircraft performance with direct-drive and down-geared propellers.

 The Gorcock was a single-bay biplane with strong stagger and unequal span wings, having a strong resemblance to the Gamecock.
 The inline engine allowed a smoother, longer and more pointed nose and increased the length by about 6 ft 5 in (1.95 m); the span was slightly less than the Gamecock's.
 The first Gorcock had a Lion IV engine, geared and producing 450 hp (335 kW) and the second an ungeared Lion VIII of 525 hp (390 kW).
 The radiator was mounted on the fuselage underside, between the undercarriage legs.
 Both engines drove fixed-pitch wooden two-blade, 9 ft (2.74 m) diameter propellers.
 Initially both these machines had Grebe style rudders, squared off with no balance; these were later replaced with Gamecock rudders, vertically extended to include a horn balance.

 The final, all-metal Gorcock had the geared Lion IV; this was Gloster's first all-metal aircraft.
 It had a top speed of 174 mph (280 km/h) at 5,000 ft (1,525 m), some 30 mph (48 km/h) faster than contemporary fighters.
 All three aircraft were delivered by June 1927.

 Both Glosters and RAE Farnborough used the Gorcocks for research for several years.
 The second machine, for example was used for airscrew experiments, flying in 1929 with a variety of duralumin propellers.
 The Gorcocks were also fitted with a variety of ventral radiators of different cross-sections and intake configurations.
 Despite their research role, the Gorcocks flew armed with two Vickers machine guns in the nose.

-The name
+Name origin

 According to the Oxford English Dictionary, gorcock is a Scottish and Northern English name for the male of the red grouse.
 Some sources (but not the OED) suggest a connection between gore and red, but originally gore meant dung, filth or slime.